Gaps in your smile can affect every aspect of your daily life, making you feel self-conscious and interfering with your oral health.

 Placing the Restoration

-Once your dentist has determined that the treatment site is fully healed, you will return to the office to have an abutment (connector piece) attached.
+Once your dentist has determined that the treatment site is fully healed, you will return to our Richmond office to have an abutment (connector piece) attached.
 Depending on your situation, the dentist may be able to place a crown, bridge, or denture at this point, or you will return for an additional appointment.

 Dental implants allow you to enjoy all your favorite foods and smile with confidence, without worrying your dental prosthetic will slip out of place.